settipallis18/assignment_01-folder/README.md

 ● Demonstrated close attention to detail while creating presentations and other professional documents.

-Summer Internship, BSNL, Vijayawada, India May.
+## Summer Internship, BSNL, Vijayawada, India May.
 2017 – Jun 2017

 ● Worked on Core networking of ISP’s and softwares implemented in BSNL.

+## Awards:

+● Best Employee award in Wipro Company

+## Academic/Other Activities:

+● Presented a PPT on "Microsoft Hololens" at TECHNO-FEST "SPURTHI" conducted at SRKR Engineering College at Chinnamiram, Bhimavaram, Andhra Pradesh 534204.

+● Workshop on "INTERNET OF THINGS" conductedbyOrangeResearchLabson13-14th March-2017.

+● Participated in inter departmental “Debate” competition in my 3rd and 2nd year conducted at our college

+● Participated in Tech Expo and presented a PPT on "Hololens" conducted at our college on Engineer's Day.

+● Blood Donation member in Red Cross.

+● Worked in a NGO sector.

+## Hobbies:

+● Playing Badminton, Trekking, Hiking, Visiting New Places.